 The validity of responding to criticism and free thinking with an accusation of heresy, is the same as in other religions.
 It is as relevant to facts and reasoning as were the words of the chief inquisitor, Father Vincenzo Maculano da Firenzuola, who wrote on June 22, 1633 in the verdict of Galileo Galilei (when the latter stood trial for stating that the earth revolves around the sun), “We pronounce, judge, and declare, that you, the said Galileo . . . have rendered yourself vehemently suspected by this Holy Office, of heresy.”
 An accusation of heresy is not a means of establishing a claim as true or false.
 When feminists assign the label Misogyny to any disagreement with their statements and beliefs, what is being called into question is those very beliefs.

 Misogyny is more of a myth than a reality, but one that should raise concerns among humanists, because feminism’s use of the term successfully creates a public belief in the existence of misogyny as a psychological and then social state.
-This public belief is then used by feminism to mobilize society into silencing men who speak about human rights of men (for example, about males who face laws that have sex explicitly written into them and apply differently according to sex, such as laws defining non-consensual sexual acts as assaults if committed by males to females but not if committed by females to males thus violating the most fundamental meaning of equality – equality under the law, or about boys or men who were sexually or physically abused by women who were then exempted from legal action solely for being female, or about systematic discrimination against men and boys showing in hundreds of research reports in education and in various other fields), the silencing being exerted through calls to ban advocacy groups, a ban in the media on covering such issues, a ban in academy on discussing them, all under the pretext that such discussions are misogynistic.
+This public belief is then used by feminism to mobilize society into silencing men who speak about human rights of men (for example, about males who face laws that have sex explicitly written into them and apply differently according to sex, such as laws defining non-consensual sexual acts as assaults if committed by males to females but not if committed by females to males thus violating the most fundamental meaning of equality – equality under the law; or about boys or men who were sexually or physically abused by women who were then exempted from legal action solely for being female), the silencing being exerted through calls to ban advocacy groups, a ban in the media on covering such issues, a ban in academy on discussing them, all under the pretext that such discussions are misogynistic.
 Prohibiting discriminated individuals from ever speaking about their condition, is the very essence of oppression, and ultimately, this – that is, enforcing oppression – has become the primary use today of the term Misogyny.

 Top image: Galileo Galilei at his trial at the Inquisition; photo by Wellcome Images, a website operated by Wellcome Trust.